-Municipalities must increasingly rely on an insurance provider that keeps abreast of emerging issues and provides best in class risk management and claims services.
+Municipalities must increasingly rely on an insurance provider that keeps abreast of emerging issues and provides best-in-class risk management and claims services.
+It is further recommended that in order to help reduce the total cost of claims, municipalities should leverage initiatives implemented by their insurers to help drive efficiencies such as insurer internalization and utilization of the insurers preferred vendors and rates.